browserengineering/book/book/accessibility.md

         self.lock.release()
 ```

-There is a third aspect though: if focus is caused by the keyboard, the user
+Now we have focus implemented on `<a>` and `<button>`, plus a way to cycle
+through them with the keyboard.
+But how do you know which element is currently
-needs to know what actually has focus.
-This is done with a *focus ring*---a
+focused?
+There needs to be some kind of visual indication.
+This is done with
-visual outline around an element that lets the user know what is focused.
+a *focus ring*---a visual outline around an element that lets the user know
+what is focused.

 Draw the focus ring by painting a `2px` wide black rectangle around the element
 that is focused.
 This requires some code in various `paint` methods plus this